 This Fabbri Ferris wheel was originally located at Thorpe Park and named Eclipse.
 As their target market had changed and they became a thrill-based park, it was decided that the ride would replace Samurai at Chessington where it was hoped the ridership would be greater.
 Standing taller than anything else in the park, beautiful views of the London skyline and surrounding areas could be observed on a clear day.
 Peeking Heights was replaced by an enclosure in the Land of the Tiger in 2018.

-Runaway Train
+Runaway Train / Scorpion Express

-Opened: 1987 | Closed: 2013
+Opened: 1987 | Closed: 2022

-This Mack Rides Blauer Enzian powered coaster opened with the re-launched theme park in 1987, and featured an extensively themed ride area, making a simple figure of eight layout into something special.
+This Mack Rides Blauer Enzian powered coaster opened with the re-launched theme park in 1987, and featured an extensively themed layout, making a simple figure of eight layout into something special.
 A large mountain surrounded the ride, concealing parts of the coaster track which made the attraction feel bigger than it was.
 Similar to the impressive theming on Dragon River, a lack of maintenance meant the mountain had to be eventually demolished.

-The ride was relaunched in 2014 as Scorpion Express, which received negative reviews in comparison to the original coaster, due to the minimalistic theming and removal of the original queue line which interacted with the neighbouring buildings.
+The ride was relaunched in 2014 as Scorpion Express, which received negative reviews in comparison to the original coaster due to the minimalistic theming and removal of the original queue line which interacted with the neighbouring buildings.

 The Juggler / Rodeo